maxwell-k/vimfiles/tests/README.md

 Each set of automated tests is laid out in a directory under `./automated`.

-`run.sh` in each directory will run the tests.
+`run` in each directory will run the tests.

 # Test in a container